Graylog2/graylog2-server/graylog2-web-interface/CONTRIBUTING.md

 - Avoid using `link` buttons, since that is considered misleading.
 Buttons and anchors have different purposes and usability, so we should try to use anchors only to navigate.

 #### Page loading indicator
-- Use an Spinner whenever a page is loading data from the backend.
+- Use a `Spinner` whenever a page is loading data from the backend.
 - We are working on different levels of loading indicators.

 ## Reusing components